stackitcloud/stackit-cli/docs/stackit_ske_options.md

 ### Synopsis

+Command "options" is deprecated, use the subcommands instead.
 Lists STACKIT Kubernetes Engine (SKE) provider options (availability zones, Kubernetes versions, machine images and types, volume types).
 Pass one or more flags to filter what categories are shown.